Hannibal – Barcelona to Rome

 • Food haven Modena and spectacular Siena for our stage interlude.

 • Tuscan and Umbrian hilltown gems - UNESCO recognised Siena, exceptional Cortona, Idyllic Pienza and Umbria's best - Todi.
-Every stop is special and unique, a true highlights of Italy Odyssey as we descend on Rome!
+Every stop is special and unique, a true highlight of Italy Odyssey as we descend on Rome!

 • Atmospheric Lake Trasimene where Hannibal's superior tactics destroyed a complete Roman army, even today, 2300 years later, the locals live the history with streets and towns named after the devastating events of that day